Different Types of Machine Learning Algorithms

 Classification Problem

-Classification is a type of machine learning problem that involves assigning class labels to examples in a given problem domain.
+Classification is a machine-learning problem involving assigning class labels to input variables in a given problem domain.
 For example, classifying images into two categories, such as "Dog" and "Not a Dog", is a simple example of classification.
 The goal is to teach algorithms to accurately assign the appropriate class label based on the input data.
 Some other examples of classification problems are Spam email classification and Fraud detection in a financial transaction.

 Regression Problem

-Regression is a type of problem in machine learning that involves predicting continuous variables.
+Regression is a type of machine learning problem involving predicting continuous variables.
 A simple example of this would be predicting the temperature of a city, where the temperature can have any numerical value ranging from -50 to 50 degrees Celsius.
 Some other examples of Regression Problems are:

 • Predicting housing prices based on location, square footage, and other factors.